manolaz/primal-health-solana-x402/README.md

 - Node.js 18+ or Bun
 - pnpm, npm, or yarn
-- A Solana wallet address to receive payments
+- A Solana wallet (Phantom, Solflare, etc.) for testing

 ### Installation